Skip to Content

 At Home

 Creating a supportive dual language learning environment at home begins with embracing your child’s home language.
-Encourage your family members to speak the home language regularly, helping your child feel comfortable with both English and Spanish.
+Encourage your family members to speak the home language regularly, helping your child feel comfortable with both English and the other language.
 Expose your child to a variety of daily experiences in both languages, such as reading books, singing songs, and engaging in conversations.

 In School and in the Community